 NFPA 70, the national electrical code details 2 different types of Emergency Lighting Control Devices — devices that guarantee that life safety lighting will be on at desired illumination levels in the event of an emergency.
 This course will help mitigate the confusion regarding the specification of these devices and understand their applications in the real world.

-Knowledge of life safety systems, particularly a high level understand of the purpose of emergency lighting inverters and generators.
+Knowledge of life safety systems, particularly a high level of understanding of the purpose of emergency lighting inverters and generators.
 In particular ISO-1001/ISO-1002 would be a perfect lead in to this course.

 This deals with life safety the safe egress and illumination of buildings in the event of an emergency.